I've been a professional

 marital, work,

-starting to manage (vs. cure) the addiction, and/or possible major health
+starting to control (vs. cure) the addiction - and/or

 Some